UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 - Manually (with just a couple competitions it's overkill to build an algorithm for it)
 - Semi-automatically, here we automatically match on a cosine similarity greater than a certain threshold and automatically disregard all matching options when the maximum cosine similarity doesn't go over a certain threshold.
 This threshold depends on the _n_ in the `ngrams` function, because a lower _n_ leads to higher cosine similarity scores.

-It's obviously important to have an accurate set of matches on the top level (in this case competitions) so it's important to keep the automatic matching threshold low, or just do this step manually once or twice every season.
+It's obviously important to have an accurate set of matches on the top level (in this case competitions).
+This means we should probably keep the automatic matching threshold low, or just do this step manually once or twice every season.

 #### 1.1 Season Matching
 To get the correct amount of teams, and the correct team names per season we should also match the season IDs, but this can easily just be done by hand, or by some date range.